fbpx

 Results

-On November 16, 2020, the BOW directors, executives, and boards celebrated approval and execution of an Amended and Restated Intergovernmental Solid Waste Disposal Agreement through a signing ceremony at the future Brown County South Landfill site.
-The goals of the project were met with the following impact:
+In 2020, the BOW directors, executives, and boards celebrated approval and execution of an Amended and Restated Intergovernmental Solid Waste Disposal Agreement through a signing ceremony at the Brown County South Landfill.
+The impacts of achieving the project goals are highlighted.

-• The BOW partnership has saved over $48 M since its inception in 2003.
-This demonstrates that working together has benefited the municipalities, businesses, and citizens of Northeast Wisconsin.
+• The BOW partnership has saved over $48 M since its inception in 2003, demonstrating that working together has benefited the municipalities, businesses, and citizens of Northeast Wisconsin.

-• The review and Amended Agreement has identified and selected a dual landfill operation as the most effective option to serve the community.
-BOW will open the Brown County South Landfill in 2022 and the Outagamie County Northwest Landfill in 2023 to serve the growing needs of their customers.
+• The BOW partnership identified and selected a dual landfill operation as the most effective option to serve the community.
+BOW opened the Brown County South Landfill in 2022 and will open the Outagamie County Northwest Landfill in 2025 to serve the growing needs of their customers.

-• The plan for BOW to open two landfills includes operational flexibility and choice to BOW customers.
-It also reduces risks for the BOW counties associated with permit timing and requirements.
+• The plan for BOW to open two landfills offers operational flexibility and choice to BOW customers.
+It also reduces risks for the BOW counties associated with permit timing, requirements, and operations.

 • The Amended Agreement includes new provisions that increase efficiency and equity between the BOW partners by sharing hauling and transfer costs.

-• The Amended Agreement establishes a process for the BOW directors to work together on things in the future through signing Memorandum of Understandings (MOUs).
+• The Amended Agreement establishes a process for the BOW directors to work together on things in the future through signing Memorandums of Understanding (MOUs).
 These documents will allow for continuous improvement and added sharing between the counties in the future.

 • The new cooperative landfill plan establishes stable and consistent solid waste disposal capacity for BOW counties and the region through the year 2042.